-35.8 TWT operation
+35.3.26 TWT operation (#12820, 11877,13837, 13870)

-35.8.1General
+35.3.26.1 General (#12820, 11877,13837, 13870)

-35.8.2Individual TWT agreements
+35.3.26.2 Individual TWT agreements (#12820, 11877,13837, 13870)

-A STA affliated with an MLD may negotiate individual TWT agreements with another STA affiliated with another MLD as defined in 10.47.1 (TWT overview) and 26.8.2 (Individual TWT agreements) except the following:
+An MLD may negotiate individual TWT agreements with a peer MLD as defined in 10.47.1 (TWT overview) and 26.8.2 (Individual TWT agreements) via an enabled link (#11878) except the following: (#12820, 11877, 13837, 13870)

-The STA affiliated with the MLD may indicate the link(s) that are requested for setting up TWT agreement(s) in the Link ID Bitmap subfield, if present, of a TWT element in the TWT request.
+A TWT requesting STA affiliated with the MLD may indicate the link(s) that are requested for setting up TWT agreement(s) in the Link ID Bitmap subfield, if present, of a TWT element in the TWT request.(#12820, 13837, 13870)

-If only one link is indicated in the Link ID Bitmap subfield of the TWT element, then a single TWT agreement is requested on behalf ofthe STA affiliated with the same MLD and that is operating on the indicated link.
+If only one link is indicated in the Link ID Bitmap subfield of the TWT element, then a single TWT agreement is requested for the STA affiliated with the same MLD which (#10050) is operating on the indicated link.
 The Target Wake Time field of the TWT element shall be in reference to the TSF time of the link indicated by the TWT element.

+If multiple links are indicated in the Link ID Bitmap subfield of the TWT element, then multiple TWT agreements are requested to be setup; A TWT agreement is requested on behalf of each of the STAs affiliated with the same MLD and that is operating on each of the indicated links.

+The same TWT parameters are requested for all the indicated links.

+The target wake time of i-th link indicated in the Link ID Bitmap subfield (TWT_i) is derived from the Target Wake Time field of the TWT element as follows: TWT_i = TWT_ti + TSF_offset, where TWT_ti obtained from the the Target Wake Time field of the TWT element is in reference to the TSF time of i-th link indicated in the Link ID Bitmap subfield of the TWT element, TSF_offset = (TSF_0 - TSF_i) and TSF_0 is the TSF time of the setup link that is associated link ID of the lowest value, where the TSF_i is the TSF time of the i-th link indicated in the Link ID Bitmap subfield of the TWT element. (#12821, 13442, 13871, 13834)

-A STA affiliated with a peer MLD that receives a TWT request that contains a Link ID Bitmap subfield in a TWT element shall respond with a TWT response that may indicate the link(s) in the Link ID Bitmap field of a TWT element.
-The link(s), if present, in the TWT element in the TWT response, shall be the same as the link(s) indicated in the TWT element of the soliciting TWT request.
+A TWT responding STA affiliated with a peer MLD that receives a TWT request that contains a Link ID Bitmap subfield in a TWT element shall respond with a TWT response that indicates the link(s) in the Link ID Bitmap field of a TWT element.
+The link(s), if present, in the TWT element carried in the TWT response, shall be the same as the link(s) indicated in the TWT element of the soliciting TWT request. (#12820, 11877, 13837, 13870)

+NOTE-The individual TWT agreement is negotiated between the STAs affiliated with the MLDs that are operating on an enabled link and is not negotiated between two MLDs. (#12820, 11877, 13837, 13870)

-During the negotiation of TWT agreements, a TWT requesting STA affiliated with an MLD and a TWT responding STA affiliated with another MLD may include multiple TWT elements where each of the Link ID Bitmap subfields in each TWT element indicates different link(s) in the same TWT Setup frame.
-The TWT parameters provided by each TWT element shall be applied and be in reference to the respective link that is indicated in the TWT element.
+During the negotiation of individual TWT agreements, a TWT requesting STA affiliated with an MLD and a TWT responding STA affiliated with a peer MLD may include multiple TWT elements where each of the Link ID Bitmap subfields in each TWT element indicates different link(s) in the same TWT Setup frame.
+The TWT parameters provided by each TWT element shall be applied in reference to the respective link that is indicated by the Link ID Bitmap in that TWT element to setup TWT agreement on that link. (#13223)

 An example of TWT agreements negotiated for multiple links is shown in Figure 35-32 (Example of TWT agreements negotiation across multiple links).